prusselluccs/CS3300_Iteration4_Instructions/README.md

 `config.eager_load = true`
 7. In the `.gitignore` file, add the following code <br>
 `/coverage`
-8. Run a coverage report by typing in the following command `bundle exec rspec`
+8. Run a coverage report by typing in the following command <br>
+`bundle exec rspec`
 9. You can view the report by clicking on the `coverage` directory on the left pane and then right-clicking and downloading the file `index.html` <br>
 10. You can then view the report in your browser.